pouyatavakoli/TuringMachine-Simulator/README.md

 * **Multiple Machine Support**: Load and run different Turing machines from definition files.
 * **Computation History**: Inspect every step of execution.
 * **RESTful API**: Programmatic access to all simulator functions.
+* **Turing Machine Creator**: Lets the ueer to define their owen turing machine and see how it works inside the visualizer.

 ---